 - provides those on the management team who are learning about and working in the RC and GL, with some basic prompts and reminders of the RC and GL operations, tasks, and activities

 - full-colour, UV coated, and customized copies of this quick reference guide are available for purchase from the JIBC

 - an electronic version can be freely downloaded from the My EM Resources site (below)

 ESS Mobile Guide iOS (iPhone/iPad/iPod) App – JIBC

 - designed for RC and GL management team members, this App can be used during an emergency or disaster as a practical tool.
 Create and store your team contacts, use function checklists, refer to guides/standards, plan with interactive maps, and more!

 - available for purchase from the App store in 2013

-- developed by the New Westminster ESS Program in partnership with the BC ESS Office and the Emergency Social Services Association, this guide contains several basic questions or statements commonly used in the provision of ESS which have been translated from English into sixteen other languages
+- developed by the New Westminster ESS Program in partnership with the BC ESS Office and the Emergency Support Services Association, this guide contains several basic questions or statements commonly used in the provision of ESS which have been translated from English into sixteen other languages

 - a free-access portal created and maintained by the JIBC Emergency Management Division.
 Designed to meet the needs of all communities, agencies and private businesses across Canada, My EM Resources is of particular benefit to remote organizations and those with limited access to funding for training or exercising